farzanfaiq/Laravel-Weather-App/README.md

 If you have any queries about the configuration and installation of project, So don't hesitate to contact with me.
 I will try my best to provide the best solution.

+## Feature Improvments

+1) In this application, We are using traditional form submission with full page reload, we could implement jquery ajax for enhancement of application without full page reload.

+2) React JS is a best choice for this application for the enhancement of UI rendering.

+3) In backend we wrote the best possible bussiness logic.

 ## Maintainers

 Name: Muhammad Farzan Faiq ( Software Engineer )